lulujordanna/data-structures/week06/README.md

 ![Image of NoSQL query](https://github.com/lulujordanna/data-structures/blob/master/week06/files/NoSQLQuery.png)

 ## Next Steps
 While I mentioned this above, my main goal would be to focus on more complex queries for the SQL database.
 This has to do with having more data available, which I am currently working on implementing by re-parsing additional information from the HTML pages.
-More information and process' are available in my [week07](https://github.com/lulujordanna/data-structures/tree/master/week07) folder.
+My process and code is available in my [week07](https://github.com/lulujordanna/data-structures/tree/master/week07) folder.